RealDeHess/CommunityBeastmen/README.md

 **Do Not:**
 - DO NOT Use the main version of the mod when playing as a non-vanilla/non-beastmen faction!
 - DO NOT Use any other animation mods.
 They will conflict with the beastmen animations.
-- DO NOT Use total overhaul mods such as SFO with this mod.
-Things will break.
 - DO NOT Use Complete Warmaidens reskin, use seperate faction reskins instead
 - DO NOT Use slaanesh vassalisation mods.
 This will break the missions.
 (Its ok to use with the Lite version)
 - DO NOT Use complete overhaul mods (SFO etc) together with this mod.
 (Its ok to use with the Lite version)